 The golden rule of swimming in the great outdoors is: Always check ‘Can I swim here?’ on the LAWA website for the latest information before you swim: lawa.org.nz/swim.

-While from time to time the water at a site may not be suitable for contact, there are many other ways to enjoy the spots listed on the LAWA website.
+While the water at a site may not always be suitable for contact, there are many other ways to enjoy the spots listed on the LAWA website.
 This might include picnicking, beach sports, or walking.
-The LAWA ‘Can I swim here?’ tool can help you discover new spots and learn a bit about the site facilities before planning your day.
+The LAWA ‘Can I swim here?’ tool can help you discover new spots and learn about site facilities before planning your day.